Q: How do you come up with stories?

 Q: How do you gather information if you're not a full-time reporter or at various times didn't even consider yourself a reporter at all?

 A: When you say you're a reporter, what you're actually saying is I'm writing a story or working on a story.
-I don't misrepresent yourself but I would say, in that situation, I'm interested in learning more about this situation and I have ties to or have written before for this or that newspaper.
+I don't misrepresent myself but I would say, in that situation, I'm interested in learning more about this situation and I have ties to or have written before for this or that newspaper.
 For the most part, anyone is free to gather information.
 I have used this method to either break into or write articles I wasn't previously assigned for the Fairfax Times, AOL's Patch News Service, the JMU Breeze (that cross-country story), and the Minnesota Daily (where I wrote a story about an entrant to the NBA draft, Kris Humphries, who seven years later became one of the biggest names in pop culture for his 72-day marriage to Kim Khardashian, I very much lucked out on that).

 For the most part, you want to gather enough information to come up with a story idea and don't overwork yourself on a story that you don't know for certain will be printed.